 In compliance with applicable law, Brewton-Parker College has developed the following procedures.
 The college's Grievance Committee has responsibility for hearing and making decisions on matters that can not be resolved at a lower level.
 The President appoints a college Affirmative Action Officer who receives complaints, helps mediate disputes, and facilitates forwarding of complaints to the Grievance Committee when necessary.
-The current officer is Carmela Williams whose office is located in Gates Hall.
-Her telephone number is 912-583-3287
+The Director of Human Resources is Brewton-Parker's Affirmative Action Officer.
+Concerns regarding compliance with issues of racial, gender or ethnic bias should be directed to his/her attention.